 Ways to Shop Smarter

-If you’re still hanging on to your resolution to save more money, here are a few ways to shop smarter and keep the cash in your pocket.
+If you’re getting a jump on your Christmas shopping, here are a few ways to shop smarter and keep the cash in your pocket.

 Even if you aren’t technologically advanced, check out these apps and websites that are easy to use that can save you money, time and hassle.